lanedrew/SpRL/2_empirical_analysis/README.md

 10. 10_generate_timing_results.R

-    This script generates the timing results for the record linkage model fit to the empirical data given a set of input arguments (see above).
+    This script generates the timing results for the record linkage model fit to subsets of the empirical data given a set of input arguments (see above).